excess-project/starpu-energy-aware-extension/examples/README.md

 ## vectorscal_history

 This example performs scaling an array by a factor using StarPU.

-StarPU power model type is "STARPU_HISTORY_BASED".
+Same functions of the Monitoring Broker are used as the above two examples.

+## mpi_cholesky

+Cholesky decomposition is distributed on two nodes of EXCESS cluster by MPI (Message Passing Interface) controlled by StarPU in this example.

 Following functions of Monitoring Broker are used:

-- mf_starpu_get_user
-- mf_starpu_get_task
-- mf_starpu_get_experiment_id
-- mf_starpu_get_train_loops
 - mf_starpu_init
 - mf_starpu_time
 - mf_starpu_get_energy
-- mf_starpu_metrics_feed

-After #mf_starpu_init, StarPU task create, handle the registered data set, and task submission are done inside a train loop, while timestamps are captured around the loop.
-Number of train loops equals to the number of tasks, which StarPU created.
-Before the tasks are destroyed by hand, energy data is fetched and feed for each trained task.

-To enable real data calculation and data transfers, all values of the array are generated inside the task codelet.

-## vectorscal_regression

-This example performs scaling an array by a factor using StarPU.

-Only difference with "vectorscal_history" is that the StarPU power model type is "STARPU_REGRESSION_BASED".
+After the execution, the energy consumption for each cpu is reported during its execution time.